| The

 them about such things as skyscrapers, and cities as big as New

 York, and Paris.
 None of them had been 20 miles outside of Binga.
+I only wish I had the forethought to take pictures of all

 I saw as I rode and walked around my district during the three